xhulianomalaj/31-CardGame-Phaser/README.md

-Here's the README file without the Future Enhancements and Credits sections:

 # 31 Card Game

 A web-based version of the classic 31 card game, built using Phaser.js.
 Features smooth animations, interactive gameplay, and an intuitive interface for an engaging card game experience.